HanetakaChou/PatriotEngine/README.md

 \[Tu 2011\] Loring Tu.
 "An Introduction to Manifolds, Second Edition."
 Springer 2011.
 > * LTC
 \[Heitz 2016\] [Eric Heitz, Jonathan Dupuy, Stephen Hill and David Neubelt.
 "Real-Time Polygonal-Light Shading with Linearly Transformed Cosines."
 SIGGRAPH 2016](https://eheitzresearch.wordpress.com/415-2/)

+* To my pleasure, someone seems to have the similar idea which I find on the Google Scholar:
+> * \[Herholz 2018\] Sebastian Herholz, Oskar Elek, Jens Schindel, Jaroslav krivanek, Hendrik Lensch.
+"A Unified Manifold Framework for Efficient BRDF Sampling based on Parametric Mixture Models."
+EGSR 2018.
+* The traditional Euclidean-Space method may replaced by the efficient 2-Manifold method in the next few years.

 ---

 ### 项目简介